sethforprivacy/sethforprivacy.com/content/guides/run-your-own-bitcoin-pool.md

     `bitcoind` can take anywhere from 4-6h to a few days to sync fully, depending on your hardware.

-5. Once `bitcoind` is fully synced, start up the other services
+5. Watch the logs of `bitcoind` to ensure it started and is synchronizing properly

     ```bash
     cd ~/pool
+    docker compose logs --follow bitcoind
+    ```

+    You should see lines the logging output slow from *crazy fast mode* to just outputting lines when connecting to new nodes or updating the chain tip with the latest block.

+6. Once `bitcoind` is fully synced, start up the other services

+    ```bash
+    cd ~/pool
     docker compose up -d
     ```

-6. Watch the logs of public-pool to ensure it started and is synchronizing properly
+7. Watch the logs of `public-pool`` to ensure it started and is synchronizing properly

     ```bash
     cd ~/pool